 Living in a “kot” : “Kot” originally is a Dutch word meaning “junk room”.
-Nowadays it is used in all parts of Belgium for student flats.
+Nowadays, it is used in all parts of Belgium for student flats.
 It consists of single bedrooms with common areas i.e. kitchen, living room, bathroom(s) /shower(s) and toilet(s).
-A “kot” can be pre-reserved in advance through the UCL “Service des Logements” (UCL Housing Service) or through real estate agencies or private owners.
+A “kot” can be pre-booked in advance through the UCLouvain “Service des Logements” (UCLouvain Housing Service) or through real-estate agencies or private owners.
 It gives you the possibility to live with Belgian students in a shared apartment.
-A UCL kot is usually less expensive than other housing solutions (cost: 225 to 350 €/month).
-Most of the rooms are on campus or in the neighbourhood.
+A UCLouvain kot is usually less expensive than other housing solutions (check UCLouvain housing costs).
+Most of the rooms are on campus or in the neighborhood.
 Living in a kot means living with other students which helps the integration on campus.
 The cleaning service comes once a week and cleans all the surfaces of common rooms.

 Real Estate Agencies :